jamesquinlan/dsc-techstack/topics/latex.md

 ## Tables
 Creating a simple table in LaTeX
-Below you can see the simplest working example of a table
+Below, you can see the simplest working example of a table

 ```latex
 \begin{center}